 But I’m afraid to say it’s that any of the above can worsen depression instead of cure it.

 Before I say this next bit, it’s important that you know that I’m not minimising how you’re feeling right now.
 I’m on your side, and I actively want you to feel better again.
 I know everything you’re feeling is only too real.
 And I suspect depression is starting to ruin your life (if it hasn’t already).
 So stick with me, and keep an open mind…

 Depression itself is not an illness.
 Pharmaceutical companies needed it to become an illness so that they could sell a ‘cure’.
-Instead, depression is a symptom that manifests itself as consequence of two distinct things:
+Instead, depression is a symptom that manifests itself as a consequence of two distinct things:

 For this reason, treatment for major depression should ideally not include the prescription of psychoactive medication.
 For one thing, it’s not generally necessary.
 And for another, because the risks are so well-documented, I find it incredible that they are routinely ignored!